Ahmad-R-Altawafsheh/Ahmad-R-Altawafsheh/README.md

 <br/>

-> **Fun Fact:** As an engineer, I used to analyze the stability of massive structures.
-Now, I ensure the stability and scalability of backend infrastructures.
-Same logic, different field! 🚀
+> [cite_start]**Fun Fact:** As a Geotechnical Engineer, I analyzed the stability of massive physical structures.
+Now, I ensure the stability and reliability of backend infrastructures.
+Same engineering logic, different field! 🚀

 ---
 <div align="center">